Male Hair Loss

 At Rejuvence Clinic we are keen to stamp out all myths about hair loss and its treatment.
 We know how psychologically debilitating hair loss can be for men and women.
 We also recognise that the treatment of hair loss is hard and requires patience and belief.
 We believe in providing our clients with treatments that really do work and always strive to instill our clients with confidence as well as realistic expectations.

 Low Level Laser Therapy really does work.
-Please book a free consultation with us to discuss your hair loss treatment options.
+Please book a consultation with us to discuss your hair loss treatment options.

 Low Level Laser Therapy, otherwise known as LLLT, is one of three recognised FDA approved treatments for androgenetic alopecia in males and females.
 The FDA is known as the United States Food and Drug Administration and is a federal agency responsible for protecting the public’s health.
 The FDA approved the LLLT laser comb for use in males for androgenetic alopecia in 2007 and subsequently approved its use in women in 2011.